gateschema/gateschema-js/docs/api.md

 ### Utils
 #### `equal(path: string)`
-Expect the input value to be equal to the value of the passing `path`
+Expect the input to be equal to the value of the passing `path`

 Example
 ```js